Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 In VMware Workstation:

-Click on "Create a New Virtual Machine" to start the setup process --> Select the "Typical (recommended)" configuration type --> click "Next" --> Choose the "Installer disc image file (iso)" option and browse to the location of the pfSense installation ISO file.
+**Click on "Create a New Virtual Machine" to start the setup process --> Select the "Typical (recommended)" configuration type --> Click "Next" --> Choose the "Installer disc image file (iso)" option and browse to the location of the pfSense installation ISO file.**

 Disk space config:

 ![image alt](https://github.com/Cyberakr21/homelab-1-pfsense-images/blob/621a9b3d67f83f9a2ddfc4800abd96835dcc8e4d/5.jpg)

-Proceed with the default settings for the virtual machine configuration and add 6 new network adapters by clicking "Add" --> After adding interfaces, customize them by clicking "Custom: specific virtual Network":
+**Proceed with the default settings for the virtual machine configuration and add 6 new network adapters by clicking "Add" --> After adding interfaces, customize them by clicking "Custom: specific virtual Network":**

 ![image alt](https://github.com/Cyberakr21/homelab-1-pfsense-images/blob/621a9b3d67f83f9a2ddfc4800abd96835dcc8e4d/6%20hardware%20specification.jpg)